 Pancake ice is a term used to describe generally circular ice formations that range from 30 cm (12 inches) to three meters (10 feet) across and up to 10 cm (4 inches) thick.
-Pancake ice is typically grouped, and the rimmed edges of individual pancake ice pieces are often raised due to frequent collision with other ice.
+Pancake ice is typically grouped, and the rimmed edges of pancake ice pieces are often raised due to frequent collision with other ice.
 The accumulation of slush and frazil ice, which is a collection of ice crystals that take shape on moving water, also contributes to the raised edges of pancake ice.

-Pancake ice formation
+Pancake ice production

-More turbulent waters can then transform pancake ice into larger bodies of ice through a phenomenon called “rafting,” which occurs when ice pieces are pushed on top of each other, eventually freezing together into solid sheets.
-These sheets become ice floes, and from that stage they can further consolidate into even larger ice covers.
+More turbulent waters can transform pancake ice into larger bodies of ice through a phenomenon called “rafting,” which occurs when ice pieces are pushed on top of each other, eventually freezing together into solid sheets.
+These sheets become ice floes, and from that stage they can consolidate into even larger ice covers.

 The Arctic’s growing pancake ice

-Because much of the larger sea ice formations of the Arctic have been decreasing in size and number, more of the Arctic’s surface water has been exposed to the impact of the winds.
-The generation of waves from these winds has led to the very agitation in which pancake ice often occurs.
-What’s more, the rounded shape of pancake ice leaves more of the water exposed to solar radiation that would have otherwise been reflected off the sea ice.
+Because much of the larger Arctic sea ice has been decreasing, more surface water has been exposed to wind.
+The generation of waves from this wind has led to the agitation in which pancake ice often occurs.
+Also, the rounded shape of pancake ice leaves more of the water exposed to solar radiation that would have otherwise been reflected off sea ice.

-Pancake ice and its other incarnations
+Pancake ice and other formations